-- 270 behaviour is observed for LN, however the magnitude of the Pacific response is much weaker and over North America the strengthening and northward shift of the baroclinicity does not penetrate as far eastward in the North Atlantic as for the strong EN forcing.
-A stronger (weaker) baroclinic zone along the North American Atlantic coast leads to a stronger (weaker) North Atlantic storm track and therefore a positive (negative) NAO (Hoskins and Valdes, 1990), which is consistent with Figure 2a-d.
-For example, the weaker baroclinicity during strong EN tends to weaken the climatological Icelandic low, whereas the - 275 strengthening of the meridional temperature gradient during LN can be linked to the intensification of the Icelandic low and the associated near surface westerly winds (Figure 3c,d).
-Note that the baroclinicity response over North America is mostly symmetric for moderate events (cp.
-Figures 4f,g), while it is more asymmetric for strong events (cp.
-Figures 4e,h).
+Atlantic while strengthening the baroclinicity from the eastern Pacific into the Gulf of Mexico (Fig. 4e and f).
+Qualitatively the opposite behavior is observed for LN; however, the magnitude of the Pacific response is much weaker, and over North America the strengthening and northward shift of the baroclinicity does not penetrate as far eastward in the North Atlantic as for the strong EN forcing.
+A stronger (weaker) baroclinic zone along the North American Atlantic coast leads to a stronger (weaker) North Atlantic storm track and therefore a positive (negative) NAO (Hoskins and Valdes, 1990), which is consistent with Fig. 2a-d.
+For example, the weaker baroclinicity during strong EN tends to weaken the climatological Icelandic low, whereas the strengthening of the meridional temperature gradient during LN can be linked to the intensification of the Icelandic low and the associated near-surface westerly winds (Fig. 3c and d).
+Note that the baroclinicity response over North America is mostly symmetric for moderate events (cf. Fig. 4f and g), while it is more asymmetric for strong events (cf. Fig. 4e and h).